 Table of Contents

-This is not permanent and does not provide the visa holder with permanent residency status in the United States.
-This is the nonimmigrant visa available for foreign citizens whose parent is engaged to be married to a U.S. citizen.
+This is not permanent and does not give the visa holder permanent residency status in the United States.

-In order to become a permanent U.S. resident (green card holder), The holders must apply for adjustment of status at the same time as their K-1 visa-holding parent.
-Applications for adjustment of status are filed with the United States Department of Homeland Security (DHS) after The holder arrives in the United States.
+To become a permanent U.S. resident (green card holder), the holders must apply for adjustment of status at the same time as their K-1 visa-holding parent.
+Applications for adjustment of status are filed with the United States Department of Homeland Security (DHS) after the K-2 holder arrives in the United States.

 Generally, the K-2 application process involves the same steps as the K-1 visa application process.